siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/FileNet-CaseManager/usage.md

 ### Using Additional Commands

-If needed command-line capabilities exist that are not available in the plug-in steps, consider requesting the functionality, or running in an UrbanCode Deploy Shell step.The Shell Step syntax looks similar to the command-line examples.See the following example:
+If needed command-line capabilities exist that are not available in the plug-in steps, consider requesting the functionality, or running in an DevOps Deploy Shell step.The Shell Step syntax looks similar to the command-line examples.See the following example:

 [![](media/screen-shot-2017-11-02-at-11.21.25-am.png)](media/screen-shot-2017-11-02-at-11.21.25-am.png)